cqse/Teamscale-AzureDevOps-Extension/overview.md

 You can define a "Contact e-mail address" here, which will appear to users in case of connectivity issues or other problems regarding the Teamscale Extension.

 ## Project settings
 Add the address of your Teamscale server here.
-For the integration in Azure DevOps Pull Requests and Work Items, specify the name of the Teamscale project for the current Azure DevOps project.
+For the integration in Work Items, specify the name of the Teamscale project for the current Azure DevOps project.

 In some development environments a separate Teamscale server is operated for the Test Gap Analysis (TGA) in addition to a Teamscale server for the static source code analysis.
 Then you can specify the second Teamscale server for TGA here.